It is important to us that you are able to fully participate in the review and present your case.

 - request access to documents relating to the review

 You can also arrange for someone to receive correspondence on your behalf.
 This person is called an authorised recipient.
+If you appoint a representative in relation to your application, we will assume you are authorising that person to receive correspondence/documents on your behalf.

 To appoint a representative or authorised recipient, you must provide us with their details.